-Under the Douglas Shire Planning Scheme 2018 Version 1.0, the site is identified in the Medium Density Residential Zone.
-In accordance with the Tables of Assessment, development for Reconfiguring a Lot, including the creation of an access easement from a gazetted toad, is identified as requiring the approval of a Code Assessable application by Douglas Shire Council.
-As the Assessment Manager, the Council.
-In determining the application can only have regard to the applicable Assessment Benchmarks contained within the Planning Scheme and no other matter.
+In accordance with the Tables of Assessment, Reconfiguring a Lot, is identified as requiring the approval of a Code Assessable application by Douglas Shire Council.
+As the Assessment Manager, the Council, in determining the application, can only have regard to the applicable Assessment Benchmarks contained within the Planning Scheme and no other matter.

-This report provides greater detail on the nature of the proposal and provides an assessment of the proposal against the relevant code requirements of the Douglas Shire Planning Scheme Version 1.0.
+This report provides greater details on the nature of the proposal and provides an assessment of the proposal against the relevant code requirements of the Douglas Shire Planning Scheme 2018 Version 1.0.
 Based on this assessment the application is recommended for approval subject to reasonable and relevant conditions.